-This astounding, grunge-fuelled political satire from American-International is the story of shrewd and sexy millionaire rock star Max Frost (Christopher Jones) whose support is sought by floundering California congressman Johnny Fergus (Hal Holbrook) who is running for the Senate with a campaign based on the promise of giving the vote to 18-year-olds (clearly patterning his image after the late Robert F Kennedy).
+This astounding, grunge-fuelled political satire from American International Pictures is the story of shrewd and sexy millionaire rock star Max Frost (Christopher Jones), whose support is sought by floundering California congressman Johnny Fergus (Hal Holbrook), who is running for the Senate with a campaign based on the promise of giving the vote to 18-year-olds (clearly patterning his image after the late Robert F Kennedy).

 24-year-old Max holds out for 14, compromises at 15 – the age of his legal and financial adviser Billy Cage (Kevin Coughlin), a Yale Law School graduate – and calls for demonstrations.

-In no time at all, Max has got his spaced-out, acid-head, vegetarian former child star girlfriend Sally (Diane Varsi) elected to Congress and soon he becomes President of the United States, having insured his success by dumping LSD into the Washington DC water supply to zonk out Congress.
+In no time at all, Max has got his spaced-out, acid-head, vegetarian, former child star girlfriend Sally (Diane Varsi) elected to Congress, and soon he becomes President of the United States, having ensured his success by dumping LSD into the Washington DC water supply to zonk out Congress.

 He then makes 30 the compulsory retirement age and sets up “Paradise Camps” (prisons) for everyone over 35, where his adolescent blackshirts force them to drink LSD-spiked water.
 The singer also abolishes the Army, Navy, FBI and CIA.